Affiliate Disclosure: This post may include affiliate links. If you click and make a purchase, I may earn a small commission at no extra cost to you.

 If you ever search for the best Gen 5.0 NVMe SSD, you will surely see the Crucial T705 and T700 as the possible contenders.
-Both of these drives are in the high-end NVMe category and compete well in the industry.
+Both of these drives are high-end NVMe drives and compete well in the industry.
 But if you are confused between the two, I am here to clear it out for you.

 I have already compared the Crucial T705 with Samsung’s top Gen 5.0 drive, i.e., 9100 Pro.
 But today, we’ll compare the T700 Gen 5.0 NVMe to the newer one, the T705.

 Both drives use the same Phison E26 controller and B58R FortisFlash NAND from Micron.
 But the performance difference is pretty huge.
-Crucial T700 can reach 12 GB/s sequential read and 11 GB/s sequential write speed.
-The random read and write IOPS can go up to 1500 K. On the other hand, the T705 can offer the maximum sequential read speed of 14,100 MB/s and write speed of 12,600 MB/s.
+The Crucial T700 can reach 12 GB/s in sequential reads and 11 GB/s in sequential writes.
+The random read and write IOPS can reach 1500 K. On the other hand, the T705 can offer the maximum sequential read speed of 14,100 MB/s and write speed of 12,600 MB/s.
 The maximum random read IOPS are 1500K, but the random write IOPS are higher at 1800K.

 Theoretical Specifications